 Figure 1.
 Sections of the NRDC 2016 Form 990 showing revenue ($177 million) and net assets ($306 million).

 If you think the message I'm sending is that chlorpyrifos is harmless you're wrong.
 It is not.
 All pesticides are, by definition, toxic.
-And even though it has been used for a long time that does not necessarily make it safe.
+And even though it has been used for a long time this does not necessarily make it safe.
 There are plenty of other pesticides (permethrin, for example) out there that are less toxic than chlorpyrifos.

 Should it be banned?
 I don't know.
 It has significant utility in agriculture but a number of studies of varying quality have shown associations between exposure to the chemical and a negative impact of certain measures of neurological function in children.
 There are also studies that show otherwise.
 An article on the FactCheck.org site examines both sides of the story and concludes that there is no easy answer: